defiweb/go-anymapper/README.md

 - `big.Rat` ⇔ `big.Float` ⇒ converts using `big.Float.SetRat` and `big.Float.Rat`.
 - `big.Rat` ⇔ `slice`, `[2]array` ⇒ convert first element to/from numerator and second to/form denominator.
 - `big.Rat` ⇔ _other_ ⇒ try to convert using `big.Float` as intermediate value.

+Mapping will fail if the target type is not large enough to hold the source value.
+For example, mapping `int64` to `int8` may fail because `int64` can store values larger than `int8`.

+When mapping numbers from a byte slice or array, the length of the slice/array *must* be the same as the size of the variable in bytes.
+The size of `int`, `uint` is always considered as 64 bits.

+The mapper will not overwrite the values in the destination if they do not have corresponding values in the source.
+For slices, if the destination slice is longer than the source slice, the extra elements will remain unchanged.

+When using the mapper to convert values to interface types, it will attempt to use existing elements in the destination if possible.
+For example, mapping `[]int{1, 2}` to `[]any{"", 0}` will result in `[]any{"1", 2}`, allowing to easily assign values to a specific implementation of an interface.

 ### Mapping structures